obluda2173/university/README.md

-* MFDS
+# MFDS

-Bachelor notes.
-University of Vienna.
+Bachelor of Mathematical Foundations of Data Science, University of Vienna.

-Org-mode, LaTeX, Julia, Python, C++.
-Doom Emacs.
-Git.

-Don't copy the structure.
-It won't work for you.

----
+## Contents

+- Lecture notes
+- Problem sets and solutions
+- Mock exams and summaries
+- Embedded Julia, Python, and C++
+- LLM rulesets

+## Stack

+Doom Emacs, Org-mode, LaTeX, git.
+Code is executed in place; math is rendered from source.
+Everything is plain text.

+## Scope

+Semester 2 of 6.
+In progress.

+## License

-MIT / CC BY-NC-SA 4.0.
+Code: MIT.
+Prose: CC BY-NC-SA 4.0.
+See `LICENSE`.

 Not affiliated with UniVie.